 Each pupil in the school receives approximately 6 sessions over the course of the school year.
 Each year group receives their sessions at different times of year, so that all children, as they progress through the school, have access to regular Forest School, in a woodland setting, at different times of year.

-Ms Costello is a Level 3 Forest School Practitioner, and she is supported by the class TA in some instances and 2 wonderful parent helpers.
-Forest School takes place in a private woodland – Leggs Wood, which is a short distance from school.
-Every week we enjoy the walk to Forest School carrying our rucksacks.
+Ms Costello is a Level 3 Forest School Practitioner, and she is supported by the class TA in some instances and parent helpers.
+Forest School takes place in a private woodland – Hegg Hill Farm, which is a short drive from school.

 Each session begins with the children sitting around the 'fire circle' calmly discussing any changes observed in the woodland from the previous session.
 We then talk about how we keep ourselves safe in the woods; this is a key part of each session as the children are encouraged to be very much aware of the hazards and risks and how they need to manage them to keep themselves and others safe.
 They then take responsibility for their own and others safety.